-In the diocese of Oxford we celebrate the inclusion, contribution and ministry of people with disabilities, recognising that the church community is only complete when all are welcome.
-For too long we have been thinking in terms of “how to allow people with disabilities in”, rather than recognising the partnership that should exist between people with disabilities and those who are temporarily “able-bodied”.
-We aim to support parishes, deaneries and the diocese in ensuring that our buildings and activities are welcoming and accessible for people with disabilities: sensory or physical impairment, learning disabilities, including autism, mental health needs, and other “hidden” disabilities.
+In the diocese of Oxford we celebrate the inclusion, contribution and ministry of disabled people, recognising that the church community is only complete when all are welcome.
+For too long we have been thinking in terms of “how to allow disabled people in”, rather than recognising the partnership that should exist between disabled people and those who are temporarily “able-bodied”.
+We aim to support parishes, deaneries and the diocese in ensuring that our buildings, activities and services are welcoming and accessible for disabled people: sensory or physical impairment, learning disabilities, autism, mental health needs, and other “hidden” disabilities.
 This work includes disability access audits for churches; disability awareness sessions for parish or deanery groups; other forms of training, and individual advice to parishes on disability issues.

 Our Disability Adviser and Lead Chaplain amongst Deaf people is Revd Katie Tupling (click on her name to find out more about her)

 Ability Sunday 2019

 Bishop Steven invites and encourages every church in the Oxford Diocese to take part in Ability Sunday.

 In the Diocese of Oxford, we celebrate the inclusion, contribution and ministry of disabled people, recognising that the church community is only complete when all are welcomed, included and fully belong.